by Judy Willis M.D., M.Ed., radteach.com

 Functional Magnetic Resonance Imaging (fMRI)

-This type of functional brain imaging uses the paramagnetic properties of oxygen-carrying hemoglobin in the blood to demonstrate which brain structures are activated and to what degree during various performance and cognitive activities.
+This type of functional brain imaging uses the paramagnetic properties of oxygen-carrying hemoglobin in the blood to demonstrate which brain structures are activated and to what degree during the various performance and cognitive activities.
 During most fMRI learning research, subjects are scanned while they are exposed to visual, auditory, or tactile stimuli; the scans then reveal the brain structures that are activated by these experiences.

-These are specialized cells that nourish, support, and complement the activity of neurons in the brain.
+These are specialized cells that nourish, support and complement the activity of neurons in the brain.
 Astrocytes are the most common and appear to play a key role in regulating the amount of neurotransmitter in the synapse by taking up excess neurotransmitter.

 Diagrams that are designed to coincide with the brain’s style of patterning.
 In order for sensory information to be encoded (the initial processing of the information entering from the senses), consolidated, and stored, the information must be patterned into a brain-compatible form.
 Graphic organizers can promote this patterning in the brain when children participate in creating relevant connections to their existing memory circuitry.